Skip to content

 Everyone wants to know about Engagement, Culture, DEIB, and Well-Being.
 Those are now table stakes in high-level organizational discussions.
 All leaders want to know how their employees are feeling in general.

 Those organizations that use listening to inform decisions were more likely to ask the hard questions on more specific topics related to the things their leaders read about in the headlines.
 This includes questions related to social justice, new benefits in response to the pandemic, ongoing adaptation to change management, remote and hybrid work, and the effectiveness of their communication strategies.
-Once they have the data in hand, they can make the necessary adjustments.
+Equally important, these organizations track leading indicators that let them address retention risks and engagement drops before they appear in lagging turnover data.
+Once they have the data in hand, they can make the necessary adjustments quickly rather than months after a problem has already taken hold.

 Our library of case studies shows how our most strategic and mature customers have employed listening to optimize business outcomes:

-- Principal Financial Group used our Dialogue product to quickly gather insights across its 18,500-person organization at the height of the pandemic.
+• Principal Financial Group used employee crowdsourcing to quickly gather insights across its 18,500-person organization at the height of the pandemic.

 When the pandemic began and many of our customers were trying to sort out how to keep their employees safe and support them while they worked from home, our consulting team came together and laid out a plan to help these organizations.

 We started putting together survey content to help leaders get the insights that they needed from employees at that moment to make the hard decisions with which they were now tasked.
 We offered COVID response, safety and remote work surveys to all of our customers for free.
-A lot of these surveys deployed in less than 24 hours and a lot of customers deployed multiple surveys during that time.
-You know what?
+Many of these surveys deployed in less than 24 hours, and many customers deployed multiple surveys during that time.
 We didn’t hear about survey fatigue.
 What we heard was how grateful our customers’ employees were for the opportunity to provide feedback and have a voice as critical decisions were being made on their behalf.

 A recent Gartner study found that when employees felt heard, they were twice as likely to stay with the organization.
 But of those employees who didn’t feel heard or didn't believe that their perspectives were taken into consideration by leaders, 42% reported that they intend to leave in the next year.